symphoniacloud/lambda-benchmarking/README.md

 I'm hoping to drill more into the data as time goes by and I have more to analyze.

+## Feedback

+If you have any questions, comments, additions or suggestions please feel free to comment through GitHub, on twitter at [@mikebroberts](https://twitter.com/mikebroberts), or via email at mike@symphonia.io.

+If your company is looking for help using the various services used in this project, or architecture using AWS, then please also drop me an email, or contact us at [Symphonia](https://www.symphonia.io/).

 ## Implementation

 Implementation currently consists of the following: